For any additional inquiries to the Frequently Asked Questions below, please contact UTMCIP staff in the EEU at coopinternship.utm@utoronto.ca.

 As per CEWIL Canada accreditation requirements, UTMCIP students must return to full-time studies after completing their Work Term.
 Students returning for only one academic term must be enrolled in at least 1.5 credits in that term.

-The UTMCIP is launching for the first time in Fall 2024.
-It is being piloted with limited enrolment among academic units that have existing work-integrated learning programming as part of their curriculum.
+The UTMCIP launched in Fall 2024.
+It is currently being piloted with limited enrollment among academic units that have existing work-integrated learning programming as part of their curriculum.

 Following the pilot, the EEU plans to expand the UTMCIP to include additional academic units and programs in future years.